 (MarketWatch) — The Senate voted Friday night to set aside a House-passed bill that would raise the U.S. debt limit and cut the deficit, paving the way for a vote on Senate Democrats’ own measure and intense compromise talks as the clock ticked toward a potential government default next week.

 The House bill passed 218-210 earlier Friday, after Republican leaders won over conservatives by tying an increase in the $14.3 trillion debt limit to passing a balanced-budget amendment.
 President Barack Obama opposes the House bill and is backing the rival measure from Senate Democratic Leader Harry Reid.
+The House and Senate bills share key similarities, but a sticking point is how much and when to raise the government’s borrowing limit.

 Senate leaders were working furiously on a compromise measure, and comments from Republicans including Sens.
 Olympia Snowe of Maine and Scott Brown of Massachusetts indicated a deal could win bipartisan support.
 Snowe said she was reviewing plans by Reid, of Nevada, and Minority Leader Mitch McConnell of Kentucky and hoped they would work through their differences, according to The Wall Street Journal.